sonjawild/selective_puzzlebox/README.md

 - solver: indicating whether the bird had solved prior to the restriction date (see manuscript); 'no'= no solves; 'solver_left' or 'solver_right' if minimum of 10 solves prior to the restrition date; 'tutor' if knowledgeable bird from previous captive experiment
 - num.solves: total number of solves up until the restriction date

+**block.size.analysis.RDA**
+data frame containing calculated solving rates per bird for blocks of visits of different sizes (e.g. per 10, 20, 30, 40, 50 visits), including the variance of the solving rates across block sizes.
+- PIT: individual alphanumeric PIT code
+- block.size: number of visits across which solving rate was calculated
+- solve.rate.prior: solve rate as solves per visits calculated across 10 experimental days prior to the restriction
+- variance: variance in solving rate calculated separately for each block size.
+Can only be calculated if there are >1 block per size (see numb.blocks)
+- prop.within.10.percent: percentage of blocks of a particular size (e.g. 10), for which the calculated solving rate was at least 90% of the solving rate from prior
+- num.blocks: the number of distinct blocks of a particular size for each individual.
+E.g. if an individual has visited 90 times after the restriction, it would have 9 blocks of size 10, 4 full blocks of size 20, 3 blocks of size 30, two blocks of size 40 and 1 block of size 50).

 **gmm.McDonalds.all.RData** and **gmm.Mettnau.all.RData**
 RDA file containing raw data collected from RFID network feeders